jjdenhertog/spotify-to-plex/README.md

 ### Missing songs

 The cronjob will automatically update all missing songs in two text files `missing_tracks_spotify.txt` and `missing_tracks_tidal.txt`.
 You can do this to easily see which songs are not in your Plex environment.
 The Tidal songs are also structured in such a way that it could be used in [Tidal Media Downloader](https://github.com/yaronzz/Tidal-Media-Downloader).
 [Disclaimer](https://github.com/yaronzz/Tidal-Media-Downloader?tab=readme-ov-file#-disclaimer).
+Or it can be used with the [Spotify to Plex Tidal Downloader](https://github.com/jjdenhertog/spotify-to-plex-tidal-downloader)

 ------------